-^{} The term "pin" is used to refer to the situation in which the patentee is locked into its UPC opt-out or stay in decision by a third party starting an action.
+The term "pin" is used to refer to the situation in which the patentee is locked into its decision to opt-out or to stay in the UPC by a third party starting an action.
 For example, if you have not opted out of the UPC, a third party could commence proceedings for central revocation in the UPC, compelling you to defend the patent in the UPC and preventing you from opting out.